himanshigoyal23/swm/README.md

-# swm
+# basic
-solid waste management
+template for comgis apps